kubernetes/enhancements/keps/sig-storage/5381-mutable-pv-affinity/README.md

 This feature involves changes to the kubelet, and APIServer.
 But they are not strongly coupled.

-An n-3 kubelet will not able to fail the mis-scheduled pods.
-The mis-scheduled pods will stuck at ContainerCreating status.
+An n-3 kubelet will not be able to fail the mis-scheduled pods.
+The mis-scheduled pods will be stuck at ContainerCreating status.
 If the kubelet is upgraded afterwards, it will properly fail those pods.
 User can also manually delete the pods if they don't want to upgrade kubelet soon.
 If user does not actually update the PV nodeAffinity, there will be no such mis-scheduled pods and everything should be fine.

 kube-scheduler is not directly affected.
-It just read the latest PV nodeAffinity for scheduling decision regardless of whether it's being updated or not.
+It just reads the latest PV nodeAffinity for scheduling decisions regardless of whether it's being updated or not.

 An old external-resizer should work fine with new APIServer, since it will not update PV nodeAffinity.